Genesys Omnichannel Notifications (CE13) for Genesys Engage cloud

 Incoming SMS (MO) interactions are routed to agents through an agent desktop as needed.

-- The agent must be able to add contacts to the suppression list via the desktop.
+- Outbound Campaign calling.
+The agent must be able to perform the following tasks:

-Collections Desktop Requirements: The agent, through Workspace, must be able to support the following:
+- Collections Requirements.
+The agent must be able to perform the following tasks:

 Key KPIs related to this use case are: